LawXie/schedules/README.md

 mcadcsv - raw datafile
-combinedROs = Dataframe merged from mcad and agedROs files agedROs = saved csv file where oldest item age greater 300 days and sum not equal $0 archiveROs = brute forced special items that get filtered by agedROs criteria.
-Adds comp,account,control1 to_agedROs = sch_details = mcad_prep =
+combinedROs = Dataframe merged from raw data and agedROs files agedROs = saved csv file where oldest item age greater 300 days and sum not equal $0 archiveROs = brute forced special items that get filtered by agedROs criteria.
+Adds comp,account,control1 to_agedROs = sch_details = mcad_prep = summary = formatted Dataframe to be exported as one the tabs in excel file``